sam6816/nqueens/README.md

 efficient, but it works by statistics, not logic reasoning.
 The recursive version is only super fast with gcc doing very long **constprop**-inlining.

-With only slow RAM and fast CPU registers, individual backtracking would be optimal.
-But there are three levels of cache, and it is not difficult to find an efficient segmentation formula, at least in the N-Queens case.

-In a way, "my" segmented BFS is still backtracking: it tries to reach the final result by advancing, but when it can't or when it gets inefficent, it *deposits* most of the nodes and only advances a segment.
-"Lesstracking" it can be called.

-It seems to me this could also serve as a basis for a chess playing program, where for similar reasons you want to go not only deep, but also broad.
-Or actually for any kind of tree structure, when you want control over how deep to go with which branches.

-And of course the similarities with the *prime sieve* are obvious: a prime sieve is very fast, but only up to a certain size; it has an upper limit.
-With a segmented prime sieve, you have no upper limit, and you can optimize the segment to the cache size.

-### Idea: SIMD

-It is tempting to do all these bit operations with 8 (or 16) integers at a time.
-One problem is some nodes have 1, some have several candidates to loop through.
-The other: when a node goes extinct (zero candidates), it has to be eliminated from the vector, or the array.
-So maybe one could use the final test to store the nodes *by bitcount of their candidates*.

-The "final test" / look-ahead:

-        if (t[j].mid & ~(t[j].le | t[j].ri))
-            j++;

-could generate a fourth "cand" vector, whose bitcount is used to store the nodes into separate arrays - or not at all, in case of zero, as the conditional `j++` does above.
-The bulk of the candidates has only one bit, some have two, few have more (in the rows that matter, about 2/3 down the board).

-So maybe it could work by making the "retire" from SIMD even more expensive, because then at least the input side can be kept in sync.
-Sadly it means 3 separate integer arrays instead of a struct array, a detail but a profound one.

-More realistic is to outsource some segments to the GPU - should be perfect for doing small operations on a large array with three fields, like on triangle data.